TRANSCOSMOSRND/howto-superks/docs/index.md

 # Welcome to Superks Document Center (for Superks 1.X)

-Superks is a coupon generation system for merchants with Soft Space's light house terminals.
+Superks is a coupon generation system for merchants with Soft Space's light-house terminals.

 By using superks
 - merchant can build engagement with their customers by offering incetive coupons.